PriorVAE: Encoding spatial priors with VAEs for small-area estimation: Results

 In this first example we use VAE to perform inference on continuous data $\{y_i\}_{i=1}^n$ over a regular one-dimensional grid.
 The grid consists of $n=400$ points in the $(0,1)$ interval.
 Training prior samples are drawn as evaluations of a Gaussian process with zero mean and squared exponential kernel $k(h) = \sigma^2 e^{ -h^2/l^2}$.
 This model is useful for small-area estimation when the covariance matrix is Euclidean distance-based.
 To allow for hyperparameter learning, we impose hierarchical structure on the model by using hyperpriors on variance $\sigma^2 \sim \text{LogNormal}(0,0.1)$ and lengthscale $l \sim \text{InverseGamma}(4,1)$.
 This hierarchical structure allows the VAE to be trained on a range of values of hyperparameters.
 The average lengthscale, according to these priors, is around 0.3.
 Since this is much larger than the distance between two neighbouring points on the grid (0.0025), there is enough redundancy in the data to expect a lower dimensional embedding.
-Realisations $f_\text{GP}$ are presented on Figure \ref{fig:1}(a).
+Realisations $f_\text{GP}$ are presented on Figure \ref{fig:1}(left).
 We trained a VAE with two hidden layers of dimensions 35 and 30, respectively, and the bottleneck layer of dimension 10.
 As an activation function we used the rectified linear unit \citep{jarrett2009best, nair2010rectified, glorot2011deep} for all nodes in the hidden layers.
-The priors learnt by the VAE are presented in Figure~\ref{fig:1}(b).
-We observe that the mean and credible intervals of the empirical power spectral density for samples from a GP and the trained VAE correspond closely (See Supplement Figure 1).
+The priors learnt by the VAE are presented in Figure~\ref{fig:1}(right).
+Figure \ref{fig:1} shows that the typical shape of the prior, as well as the mean have been learnt well.
+Amount of uncertainty (second moment) displayed by the VAE priors is lower.
+This is an expected phenomenon as vanilla VAEs are known to produce blurred and over-smoothed data due to compression; on the other hand, they perform well on denoising tasks (\cite{kovenko2020comprehensive}) i.e. reconstructing underlying truth given corrupt data.
+Empirical covariance matrices of the original and trained VAE priors show similar patterns (Supplement Figure \ref{fig:cov_mats}).
 To perform inference, we generate one GP realisation, use it as the ground truth, and simulate observed data by adding i.i.d. noise.
 We allow the number of observed data points to vary as 0.5\% (2 data points), 1\% (4 data points), and 1.5\% (6 data points) of the total number of the grid points and recover the true function.
 The model used for inference is $y \sim \mathcal{N}(f_\text{VAE}, s^2)$, where the amount of noise is given the half-Normal prior $s \sim \mathcal{N}^+(0.1)$.
 Inference results are presented on Figure \ref{fig:2}.
 The higher the number of points, the closer is the estimated mean to the ground truth curve.
 Areas without any data available in their proximity, show higher uncertainty than areas informed by closely located data points.
 Effective sample size (ESS) is an important measure of the efficiency of MCMC sampling \citep{martino2017effective}.
 For example, we have run inference with 1000 warm-up and 1000 posterior MCMC samples for different number of data points.
 Average ESS for the posterior of the function evaluated at the observed points increased together with the number of points, while inference time remained constant.
 The original GP model displayed the reverse trend: average ESS remained constant, while computation time increased.